ergoplatform/ergo/README.md

 ## Docker Quick Start

 Ergo has officially supported Docker package.
+This is convenient to run Ergo on MacOS host (we don't currently support Ergo native on MacOS).
 To run last Ergo version in mainnet as a console application with logs printed to console:

     sudo docker run --rm -p 9030:9030 -p 127.0.0.1:9053:9053 -v /path/on/host/to/ergo/data:/home/ergo/.ergo ergoplatform/ergo --mainnet